-From these findings, we’ve developed four ideas for how we can take action to better support people of color in pursuing further training or education in health care fields.
-These ideas could also be implemented at an organization working on increasing diversity in its programs or workplace.
+From these findings, we’ve developed four ideas for how we can take action to better support people of color in pursuing further training or education in health care fields to increase diversity in the workplace and employee retention.
+These ideas could also be implemented at an organization working on diversity, equity, and inclusion strategies.

 1. Prioritize learning.